-The actuarial methods and assumption used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2021.
-For a full description of these assumptions please see the actuarial valuation report dated November 12, 2021.
+The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2022.
+For a full description of these assumptions please see the actuarial valuation report dated November 22, 2022.

 Discount Rate: A single discount rate of 7.00 percent was used to measure the total pension liability.
-There was a decrease of 0.25 percent in the discount rate since the previous year.
 The single discount rate was based on the expected rate of return on pension plan investments of 7.00 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from active members, employers and the non-employer contributing entity will be made at the rates set by the Legislature during the 2019 legislative session.
-It is assumed that future employer and state contributions will be 8.50 percent of payroll in fiscal year 2020 gradually increasing to 9.55 percent of payroll over the next several years.
+It is assumed that future employer and state contributions will be 9.50 percent of payroll in fiscal year 2024 increasing to 9.56 percent of payroll in fiscal year 2025 and thereafter.
 This includes all employer and state contributions for active and rehired retirees.